 - OpenAI API costs: Variable based on PR volume and diff size

-Skip it if: Data sovereignty matters or you need predictable costs at scale.
+Skip it if: Data sovereignty matters, active maintenance is required, or predictable costs at scale are important.

 5. Hexmos LiveReview